Overall Score 7.0 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-JLab Go Air, at 10g
+The JLab Go Air, at 10g

-JBL Wave Buds have sweat resistance
+JBL Wave Buds are resistant to sweat

 Both JLab Go Air and JBL Wave Buds have stereo speakers